Your Housing Benefit could be reduced if you live in social housing and have a spare bedroom.

 - a single adult (16 or over)

-- a child that would normally share but shared bedrooms are already taken, for example you have three children and two already share a room
+- a child that would normally share but shared bedrooms are already taken, for example you have 3 children and 2 already share

-If you can't pay and go into rent arrears, you should contact your Housing Officer immediately for help and advice.
+If your Housing Benefit has been reduced and you can't afford to pay your rent, you should contact your Housing Officer for advice immediately.